VincyZed/SideQick/README.md

 ```

 # Next on the To Do List:
-- Full compatibility with and binary generation for macOS
-- More documentation about building on different platforms
 - Seamless patch management: Implementation of easy program/bank request, loading and saving (.syx)